netdata/netdata/collectors/systemd-journal.plugin/README.md

 For more information check `man systemd-journald`.

+### I centralize my logs with Loki.
+Why to use Netdata for my journals?

+`systemd` journals have almost infinite cardinality at their labels and all of them are indexed, even if every single message has unique fields and values.

+When you send `systemd` journal logs to Loki, even if you use the `relabel_rules` argument to `loki.source.journal` with a JSON format, you need to specify which of the fields from journald you want inherited by Loki.
+This means you loose all the flexibility `systemd` journal provides:
+**indexing on all fields and all their values**.

+Loki generally assumes that all logs are like a table.
+All entries in a stream share the same fields.
+But journald does exactly the opposite.
+Each log entry is unique and may have its own unique fields.

+So, Loki and `systemd-journal` are good for different use cases.

+`systemd-journal` already runs in your systems.
+You use it today.
+It is there inside all your systems collecting the system and applications logs.
+And for its use case, it has advantages over other centralization solutions.
+So, why not use it?

 ### Is it worth to build a `systemd` logs centralization server?

 Yes.
 It is simple, fast and the software to do it is already in your systems.